keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 ```

 Thus, this `map` will only help us factor out recursion for
 passes of the form `Syntax.t -> Syntax.t`.
-We'll tackle this later.
+We'll see what we can do about other kinds of passes further.

-## 3a.
-Recursion for free
+## 3. Recursion for free

 So far the deal was that we can write `map` once
 and then use it in several passes.
 However, if